Visa policy of the Schengen Area: Holders of non-ordinary passports

-There are no common visa lists for holders of diplomatic, service and other official passports.
+There are no common visa lists for holders of diplomatic and official passports.
 States may still maintain different policies on these.

+Holders of a United Nations laissez-passer, regardless of nationality, do not need a valid visa for up to 90 days in the Schengen Area and Cyprus.

 Airport transit

-In general, a passenger who transits through one single airport in the Schengen Area, Bulgaria, Cyprus and Romania while remaining airside in the international transit area less than one day will not require a visa (transit privilege).
+In general, a passenger who transits through one single airport in the Schengen Area and Cyprus while remaining airside in the international transit area less than one day will not require a visa (transit privilege).
 This only applies if the transfer is possible without leaving the international transit area, which depends on the connecting flight and airport layout.

 However, on 5 April 2010, common visa requirements for airport transit were introduced by the European Union.
-Nationals of the following 12 countries are required to hold an airport transit visa (ATV) when transiting through any airport in the Schengen Area, Bulgaria, Cyprus or Romania, even if they remain airside:
+Nationals of the following 12 countries are required to hold an airport transit visa (ATV) when transiting through any airport in the Schengen Area or Cyprus, even if they remain airside:

-However, nationals of the above countries are exempt from airport transit visas if they hold a visa or residence permit issued by an EU single market country, Andorra, Canada, Japan, Monaco, San Marino or the United States, are family members of an EU single market national, hold a diplomatic passport, or are flight crew members.

 Additionally, individual Schengen countries can impose airport transit visa requirements for nationals of other countries in urgent cases of mass influx of illegal immigrants.
 For example, nationals of Syria need ATVs for many but not all Schengen countries.

+However, nationals of all these countries are exempt from airport transit visas if they hold a visa or residence permit for an EU single market country, Canada, Japan, United States or the Caribbean part of the Kingdom of the Netherlands, a residence permit for Andorra, Monaco, San Marino or the United Kingdom, a diplomatic passport, are family members of an EU single market national, or are flight crew members.